-French Barley Salad, a Moosewood recipe, is terrific as a main dish or side dish for any picnic or meal you serve.
+French Barley Salad, based on a Moosewood recipe, is terrific as a main dish or side dish for any picnic or meal you serve.
 Chewy barley, crisp green beans, beautiful carrots, and more.
 Simple recipe.
 Add it to your recipe repertoire.

 French Barley Salad, Amazing Whole Grain Dish